IHE/ITI.Finance/input/pagecontent/volume-1.md

 1. Optionally: a payment request is sent from the FIS to the payment system.
 1. A claim response is sent from the FIS to the POS.

 In some instances a claim request may need to be canceled or re-submitted for re-processing.
-The PoS system can send a follow up request to cancel a previously submitted claim.
-If the claim was rejected and it needs to be re-adjudicated, then the PoS can also re-submit the claim to be re-processed.
+The POS system can send a follow up request to cancel a previously submitted claim.
+If the claim was rejected and it needs to be re-adjudicated, then the POS can also re-submit the claim to be re-processed.

 ##### 1:XX.4.2.3.2 File a Claim Process Flow

-- PoS - The point of service system is a Claims Requestor that captures a patient clinical encounter and sends the formatted claim.
+- POS - The point of service system is a Claims Requestor that captures a patient clinical encounter and sends the formatted claim.
 - FIS - Financing and Insurance System is a Claims Manager that manages the claims processing and scrutinization.
 - EXT - An external payment layer